CAPMix: Robust KPI Anomaly Detection for AIOps in Noisy and Dynamic Environments: Experiments

-We conducted a sensitivity analysis to study the impact of hyperparameters, including the label revision range ($\gamma$) and the mixup ratio ($\alpha$).
-Analysis of other crucial parameters, such as the degree of the trend term ($\rho$) and the minimum length of the patch ($\zeta$), can be found in our previous work.
+We conduct a sensitivity analysis on two representative datasets, AIOps and WADI, to evaluate the impact of the label revision range ($\gamma$) and the mixup ratio ($\alpha$).
+These datasets exhibit distinct characteristics in terms of dimensionality and temporal complexity, enabling us to examine how the two components behave under different data regimes.
+For each dataset, we vary $\gamma$ across multiple levels and sweep $\alpha$ within a practical range; the results are shown in Fig.~\ref{hyper_parameters}.
+Other hyperparameters, such as the trend degree $\rho$ and minimum patch length $\zeta$, follow the settings in our previous work.

-We chose two univariate and multivariate datasets to study the effects, since it may turn out to vary according to the dimension.
-Specifically, for each dataset, we fix $\gamma$ at five different levels and sweep $\alpha$ across a meaningful range, then visualize the performance variations as shown in Fig. \ref{hyper_parameters}.
-Generally, the approach is sensitive to $\gamma$ and $\alpha$.

-For the univariate AIOps dataset, the curves corresponding to different $\gamma$ values are clearly separated, indicating that the choice of the revision boundary significantly affects performance.
-This confirms that the label revision mechanism effectively controls the impact of anomaly samples that are overly similar to normal data, which aligns well with our ablation results, where the label revision variant outperforms the original CAP baseline.
-Meanwhile, the relatively flat lines within each $\gamma$ curve imply that the method is not highly sensitive to the Mixup ratio $\alpha$ in this setting.
-This suggests that, for univariate time-series anomalies, the benefit from input/latent space Mixup is limited, likely because the anomalies themselves are less complex and do not require additional synthetic diversity to cover the decision boundary effectively.

-In contrast, for the multivariate WADI dataset, we observe that each $\gamma$ curve exhibits more pronounced fluctuations with varying $\alpha$.
-This indicates that the Mixup mechanism plays a much more important role in the multivariate case, helping to generalize the anomaly distribution under more complex inter-variable correlations.
-Furthermore, the separation between different $\gamma$ curves remains visible, demonstrating that the label revision still contributes complementary improvements by constraining the plausibility of generated anomalies.

-Overall, the analysis supports our design choices: the proposed label revision and dual-space Mixup are each beneficial but address different aspects of the anomaly shift problem.
-The impact of $\gamma$ shows the importance of correcting label confidence for near-normal samples, while the sensitivity to $\alpha$ highlights the role of Mixup in increasing robustness for high-dimensional, complex scenarios.